cybertec-postgresql/pgwatch/docs/preparing_databases.md

 downside that everything is gathered over Postgres connections so that when Postgres is down no OS metrics can be gathered also.
-Since v1.8.4 though the latter problem can be reduced for local "push" based setups via the "\--direct-os-stats" option plus according metrics configuration (e.g. the "full" preset).
+Since v1.8.4 though the latter problem can be reduced for local "push" based setups via the `--direct-os-stats` option plus according metrics configuration (e.g. the "full" preset).

 Note though that PL/Python is usually disabled by DB-as-a-service